shagunattri/bashbook/bash/bash.md

 ▶ man <name>  h # for less version of man

-ls -l # file as a list
+▶ ls -l # file as a list

-everything is a file in linux look at wikipedia for more
+▶ everything is a file in linux look at wikipedia for more

-ls and ls . are same
+▶ ls and ls . are same

-uname
+▶ uname

-uname -a
+▶uname -a

-free # show memory usage
+▶ free # show memory usage

-free -h # human readable format
+▶ free -h # human readable format

-df fs #disk space
+▶ df fs #disk space

-df -h #human readable  format
+▶ df -h #human readable  format

-ps #currently running process
+▶ ps #currently running process

-id #current user id
+▶ id #current user id

-hexdump # show hex values for each character
+▶ hexdump # show hex values for each character

-man ascii
+▶ man ascii

-ctrl + R # recursive search
+▶ ctrl + R # recursive search

-shutdown now
+▶ shutdown now

-env # run program in a modified environment configured path env variable with its purpose
+▶ env # run program in a modified environment configured path env variable with its purpose

+$ cd /sys/ #has all system related files which are run to add & change parameters such as
+            # /sys/class/intel_backlight has settings realated to the backlighting of the keyboard and
+            # and can be changed by root.

+$ # echo 1 . /sys/net/ipv4_forward ## literal meaning of # is `run as root` to make the program run as root

+$ <= in the terminal means you are not running as root `sudo su` does #

+#

+$ tee takes input and writes it to a file also stdout

+$ echo 1060 | sudo tee brightness # echo output and pipe through tee and change the value of brightness with the value stdout

+# changing value of scrolllock key LED
+$ cd leds/
+$ cd input4\:\:scrolllock/
+$ echo 1 |sudo tee brightness

+$ xdg-open bash/bash.md #opens the file in it's appropriate program
+						# the bash.md file opens in the default tex-editor

  ping google.com -c 1
 ```